-Shaun was the winner of the RNZB’s 2016 Harry Haythorne Choreographic Award for his work Blanć.
-He was then asked to create his first work for the RNZB titled Aura, which was performed throughout the country as part of 2017’s Tutus on Tour.
+Shaun quickly looked for choreographic opportunities in New Zealand, collaborating with Kiwi musician Martin Bryant and creating the choreography for his music video: ‘Out of Sight Out of Mind’ in 2014 which has over 30,000 views online.
+Shaun’s choreography was awarded the RNZB’s Harry Haythorne Choreographic Award for his work Blanć in 2016.
+Following this, he was asked to create his first main stage work for the RNZB titled Aura, which was performed throughout the country as part of 2017’s Tutus on Tour.
 Shaun has also created for the catwalk in New Zealand Fashion Week, collaborating with Kiwi designer Andrea Moore for her ‘AM FIT’ collection.
-He then created for the 2017 Harry Haythorne presentation, work titled Dona Nobis Pacem | The Fallen.
+Then going on to create for the 2017 Harry Haythorne presentation, work titled Dona Nobis Pacem | The Fallen.

-Shaun’s exciting venture for 2018 was the adaptation of the much-loved children’s story Little Red Riding Hood, Little Red, reaching over 5,000 New Zealanders throughout the country.
-This work was commissioned through the RNZB and Te Papa and was further performed as part of Auckland Live’s ‘Pick’n’Mix’.
+In 2018, Shaun was given the prestigious title of Choreographer in Residence by RNZB Artistic Director Patricia Barker.
+Shaun’s exciting venture for 2018 was the adaptation of the much-loved children’s story Little Red Riding Hood, his new work entitled Little Red, reaching over 5,000 New Zealanders throughout the country.
+This work was commissioned through the RNZB and Te Papa (The National Museum of New Zealand) and was further performed as part of Auckland Live’s ‘Pick’n’Mix’ dance workshop.

 “The stand-out of the evening is The Ground Beneath Our Feet by Kelly.
 It is a well-crafted and playful work.”
-Lyne Pringle, Stuff